GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/solutions.md

 If users ignored the instructions and cloned the repo, they can skip the local Git repo creation, but they'll have to do the following steps.

-Creating a Cloud Source Repository should be trivial, it should be created in the lab project when Qwiklabs is used.
-And then an SSH key should be added (see the vertical ellipsis on the right side of the top bar for Cloud Source Repositories).
+In order to add the SSH key see the vertical ellipsis on the right side of the top bar for Cloud Source Repositories.

 The following command will generate an SSH key pair and show the contents of the public key to be copied to the Cloud Source Repositories.